 A. Project Information

 [What is the purpose of this memorandum?]
-Ex.
-“The purpose of this technical memorandum is to determine and recommend an appropriate location for the tolling points required for…”
+Example, “The purpose of this technical memorandum is to determine and recommend an appropriate location for the tolling points required for…”

 [Briefly describe the overall project.
-Include details about whether express lanes are intended in this project or as part of a future AET project (Interim and Ultimate conditions), mainlines, ramp-based tolling facilities, etc. Include the number of tolling sites needed and why.
+Include details about whether express lanes are intended in this project or as part of a future AET project (Interim and Ultimate conditions), mainlines, ramps, express lanes toll facilities, etc. Include the number of toll sites needed and why.
 Include a project location map illustrating the project limits and the proposed tolling locations.
 Identify each toll site with a project specific toll site number and all related toll plaza names which can be obtained from FTE Toll Systems.
 If Express Lanes are part of this project or intended as part of a system wide implementation, include the Express Lane Diagrams with interim(s) and ultimate phases.]

 B. Project Location Map